 Alpaufzug and Abzug have a long tradition in Switzerland.
 In early summer, the cows, and sometimes also goats, are led to the alp by the Alpine dairymen.
 Afterwards they spend the summer on the alp, before they are driven back to the valley in autumn.
 You can watch this impressive procedure from the roadside.

 Another tradition are the cattle shows that take place all over Switzerland.
 You can compare these to a pageant for farmers and their cows.
 The most beautiful cow is chosen and there is a lot of eating and drinking.
-These social events take place all over Switzerland at different times between summer and autumn
+These social events take place all over Switzerland at different times between summer and autumn.

 In Les Breuleux in the Jura, you can visit the horse retirement home for free and get up close and personal with the four-legged seniors.
 Horses, ponies and donkeys spend their twilight years here and are happy to have company.

 The Juckerhof on Lake Pfäffikon in the canton of Zurich is especially famous in the fall for its terrific pumpkin display.
 But you can visit the farm for free all year round.
-Children can enjoy a straw castle, the "Geisslipark" with cheeky goats, the nature playground and exciting barefoot experiences in the apple orchard
+Children can enjoy a straw castle, the "Geisslipark" with cheeky goats, the nature playground and exciting barefoot experiences in the apple orchard.

-The six different herb show gardens are located along popular hiking routes in Switzerland and invite you to visit and relax.
+The five different herb show gardens are located along popular hiking routes in Switzerland and invite you to visit and relax.
 From May to September, you have the chance to marvel at the gardens, discover herbs and learn more about their healing properties.

 You have free access to most of the waterfalls in Switzerland.
 These include the Staubbach Falls, the Giessbach Falls, the Engstligen Falls and of course the world famous Rhine Falls.